leon4rd/test/README.md

-## Why did the belt go to prison?
-He held up a pair of pants!
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.